Chart Color Schemes

 Coopers Plains is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Coopers Plains has a high level of cultural diversity, with 49.9% of its population speaking a language other than English at home and 49.9% born overseas.
-Christianity is the predominant religion in Coopers Plains, comprising 40.5% of the population.
-Hinduism is notably overrepresented, making up 10.8% compared to the Greater Brisbane average of 2.2%.
+Coopers Plains has high cultural diversity, with 49.9% speaking a language other than English at home and 49.9% born overseas.
+Christianity is the main religion, comprising 40.5%.
+Hinduism is overrepresented at 10.8%, higher than Greater Brisbane's average of 2.2%.

 Frequently Asked Questions - Diversity